Seecougsy/shark-detector/README.md

 ## Background
-Developed as part of a university capstone project, this application demonstrates the use of AI and computer vision for public safety.
+Developed as part of a university capstone project, this application demonstrates the use of AI and computer vision for public safety. `YOLOv8` was selected for its one-pass architecture, which processes entire images in real time, suitable for the  project requirements.
 It supports early shark detection from aerial drone footage with the goal of assisting lifeguards and emergency response teams.

 ## The Dataset
 We used a custom dataset combining open-source aerial footage and custom footage.
 Negative examples (e.g., images of surfers, dolphins, and empty ocean scenes) were included to help the model distinguish sharks from other marine objects and reduce false positives.
+The dataset size was 15907 total images.
 Data was split into 70% training, 20% validation, 10% testing.
 ![Image Augmentation used](Screenshots/data_augmentation.png)

 ## Training the Model
 The notebook [Model_training_notebook.ipynb](Model_training/Model_training_notebook.ipynb) contains the full training pipeline used before integrating the model weights into the application.
 The model was trained using:

 * YOLOv8s from Ultralytics